SoftwareHeritage/swh-deposit/docs/spec-api.rst

 * common errors:

-  * 401 (unauthenticated) if a client does not provide credential or provide wrong ones
+  * :http:statuscode:`401`:if a client does not provide credential or provide wrong ones
-  * 403 (forbidden) if a client tries access to a collection it does not own
+  * :http:statuscode:`403` a client tries access to a collection it does not own
-  * 404 (not found) if a client tries access to an unknown collection
+  * :http:statuscode:`404` if a client tries access to an unknown collection
-  * 404 (not found) if a client tries access to an unknown deposit
+  * :http:statuscode:`404` if a client tries access to an unknown deposit
-  * 415 (unsupported media type) if a wrong media type is provided to the endpoint
+  * :http:statuscode:`415` if a wrong media type is provided to the endpoint

 * archive/binary deposit:

-  * 403 (forbidden) if the length of the archive exceeds the max size configured
+  * :http:statuscode:`403` the length of the archive exceeds the max size configured
-  * 412 (precondition failed) if the length or hash provided mismatch the reality of the archive.
+  * :http:statuscode:`412` the length or hash provided mismatch the reality of the archive.
-  * 415 (unsupported media type) if a wrong media type is provided
+  * :http:statuscode:`415` if a wrong media type is provided

 * multipart deposit:

-  * 412 (precondition failed) if the md5 hash provided mismatch the reality of the archive
+  * :http:statuscode:`412` the md5 hash provided mismatch the reality of the archive
-  * 415 (unsupported media type) if a wrong media type is provided
+  * :http:statuscode:`415` if a wrong media type is provided

 * Atom entry deposit:

-  * 400 (bad request) if the request's body is empty (for creation only)
+  * :http:statuscode:`400` if the request's body is empty (for creation only)